The Undying Monster: Production and release

 Production started in August 1942 with retakes early in September the same year.

-The film was released in the United States on 27 November 1942.
-The Hollywood Reporter explained that Twentieth Century-Fox had planned to release The Undying Monster so as to exhibit it on a double bill with Dr. Renault's Secret.On Kino Lorber's 2016 Blu-ray of the movie, the full story of its production and release is told by audio commentators Tom Weaver, Robert J. Kiss and Sumishta Brahm, the latter the daughter of its director John Brahm.
+The film was released to the theaters in the United States on 27 November 1942.
+The Hollywood Reporter explained that Twentieth Century-Fox had planned to release The Undying Monster so as to exhibit it on a double bill with Dr. Renault's Secret.
+On Kino Lorber's 2016 Blu-ray of the movie, the full story of its production and release is told by audio commentators Tom Weaver, Robert J. Kiss and Sumishta Brahm, the latter the daughter of its director John Brahm.

 Reception

 Modern response for The Undying Monster has been mixed to positive.

 Film critic Leonard Maltin awarded the film two and a half out of four stars, commending the film's atmospheric photography while also stating that it added nothing new to the genre.
 Dennis Schwartz of Ozus' World Movie Reviews gave the film an A−, praising the film for its atmosphere, cinematography, and suspense, calling it "[a] Superior telling of a werewolf".
 Schwartz's only criticism was directed towards the film's comedy relief, which he felt was unnecessary.
 Time Out magazine commended the film's atmosphere, cinematography, performances, and direction, while also criticizing the film's plot.
 Chris Coffel from Dread Central offered the film similar praise, while also commending the film's mystery aspects and plot, favorably comparing it to Universal Horror films.

 Alternately, Stuart Galbraith IV from DVD Talk stated that, while it featured great atmosphere, and was well-made and directed, overall the film was "disappointing" due to its less than stellar cast and illogical plot twist.
 Michael Barrett of PopMatters rated the film a mixed score of five out of ten stars.
 In his review, Barrett pointed out that the film's title monster as the film's major fault, stating that special effects used to for the monster were ineffective and of poor quality, and the final explanation of the family "curse" was unsatisfactory.
 TV Guide gave the film two out of five stars, stating that while the film contained effectively "eerie atmosphere" and great location work, it was still just a knock off of Universal's Wolf Man.